Lloyd Binford: Career

 Binford also objected to any film that featured a train robbery, and blocked release in Memphis of Jesse James, The Return of Frank James, The Outlaw, and others.
 In 1954, Binford told Variety why he had banned the film Woman They Almost Lynched, saying: "I am against pictures featuring Jesse James and his brothers and always ban such pictures."

 Among the other films Binford had banned from Memphis was the comedy Curley (1947), which was executive-produced by Hal Roach in the style of his earlier Our Gang shorts.
 Binford stated in a letter to the distributor, "'[The board] was unable to approve your Curley picture with the little Negroes as the south does not permit Negroes in white schools nor recognize social equality between the races, even in children.'"
-The film distributor filed a lawsuit the board, arguing that film censorship was unconstitutional.
+The film distributor filed a lawsuit against the board, arguing that film censorship was unconstitutional.
 On appeal, the Tennessee Supreme Court held that the suit could not be maintained because the film distributor, which was conducting business within the state, as a foreign corporation failed to register in Tennessee.

 Binford also occasionally banned films because of the personal conduct of the stars rather than the content of the movies.
 In 1950, referring to Ingrid Bergman's affair with director Roberto Rossellini, he announced that Bergman's films were banned from Memphis "'because of her conduct, not because of the pictures'....
 'We haven't even seen Stromboli and we don't expect to see it,'" Binford said.
 The following year, a re-release of Charlie Chaplin's 1931 film City Lights was banned from Memphis.
 Binford's explanation of the ban stated that although "'[t]here's nothing wrong with the picture itself'", the film could not be shown in the city "'because of Chaplin's character and reputation'" and he also called him a "London guttersnipe"; Binford was referring to Chaplin's 4th marriage to the 18-year old Oona O'Neil in 1943.